catalinii/minisatip/README.md

 * -C --ci mapping_string: disable CI+ mode for specified adapters
 	* The format is: ADAPTER1:PIN,ADAPTER2-ADAPTER4
 			* eg : 0,2-3

+* -c --quirks adapter_list: Enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
+	* The format is: ADAPTER1[[,ADAPTER2]-ADAPTERN]
+			* eg : 0,2-3

 How to compile: